National Programs Officer - Questacon

 I knew academia was not for me and after spending 4 years experimenting with chemicals in a laboratory, I needed a change of scenery.
 It was in my final year of demonstrating chemistry classes, I discovered something I didn’t know I enjoyed - making science exciting!
 Before I knew it, I’d run away to join the Questacon Science Circus.
 The idea of making science accessible and presenting science shows to regional and remote communities across Australia for a Masters was a revelation.

 In my current line of work, I design and deliver workshops centered around the ‘Innovation Cycle’ (which is to think, make, try and refine) to schools and communities across Australia.
-I have been given the chance to inspire future generations of Australians to pursue science.
+I am excited to inspire future generations to pursue careers in STEM.

 “Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”